Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 I watched Captain Planet when I was a kid.

-Of course, there's also another aspect too.
+Of course, there's also another aspect to it.

-I often say everybody alive wants their life to mean something, especially to themselves.
+I often say, everybody alive wants their life to mean something, especially to themselves.

 Everybody wants meaning.